 Ayurvedic Recommendations nfor Swine Flu

 According to Ayurveda daily and dietary habits plays a major role in any disease.
 If your digestive fire is normal, your immunity will remain powerful and thus no infection can overrule you.
-So one should follow the ideal dietary regimen during seasons like monsoon and winter when the maximum chances are there for viral infections. [ Ritucharya ] Here are few
+So one should follow the ideal dietary regimen during seasons like monsoon and winter when the maximum chances are there for viral infections. [ Ritucharya ]

 - One should avoid sleeping during the day hours.

 - One should avoid traveling or being outdoors during the early hours of the day when there is dew and cold winds blow.